The Light of Day

 - For shortlisted artists:

-- Your image, biography, links and a short statement about your work on our Instagram page
+- Their image, biography, links and a short statement about their work on our Instagram page

 - A fee of £50

 - Amanprit Sandhu – A London based curator and writer with a focus on commissioning, performance-based practices and collaborative approaches to working

 - Kirsty Ogg – Director of New Contemporaries, the leading UK organisation supporting emergent art practice from UK art schools and alternative programmes.